 Tuition Exchange, Inc. is an organization with over 600 member schools that have come together to offer tuition benefits to the families of their employees.
 In order to qualify to apply for the Tuition Exchange Scholarship, students must have a parent that is employed at one of the member institutions and meets their employer's eligibility requirements.

 At American University, Tuition Exchange (TE) is a competitive, merit-based scholarship.
-In order to apply for the scholarship, parents of students applying to the university must contact their university's Tuition Exchange Liaison Officer (TELO).
+To apply for the scholarship, parents of students applying to the university must contact their university's Tuition Exchange Liaison Officer (TELO).
 Their TELO will submit the application for TE on the family's behalf.
 The deadline to submit the TE application is the same as the admissions deadline your student is applying for:

 Early Decision 1 freshman applicants: November 15